Michael Woodmansee: Early release

 The "Good Time Law" in Rhode Island allows a prisoner to earn as much as 10 days off his sentence, every month, for good behavior.
 In the 28 years that Woodmansee was incarcerated he was able to earn back 12 years under the provision.

-In May 2011, due to public uproar and the nature of the crimes committed Woodmansee was ordered to be evaluated by two independent forensic psychiatrists who agreed Woodmansee fit the criteria to be involuntarily committed.
+In May 2011, due to public uproar and the nature of the crimes committed, Woodmansee was ordered to be evaluated by two independent forensic psychiatrists who agreed Woodmansee fit the criteria to be involuntarily committed.
 Woodmansee and his legal counsel agreed that after his release from prison he would be voluntarily committed to Eleanor Slater Hospital in Cranston indefinitely.
+As of March 2021, it is unknown whether or not Woodmansee is still committed there due to privacy laws.

-Woodmansee was released from prison on September 11, 2011, after having served 28 years of the 40-year sentence.
+Woodmansee was released from prison on September 11, 2011, after having served 28 years of the 40-year sentence and was immediately committed to the state hospital.